lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

    4. Generate the 2 component signatures independently, by calculating the signature over M' according to their algorithm specifications that might involve the use of the hash-n-sign paradigm.

-         s1 := ML-DSA.Sign( sk1, M', Context="" )
+         s1 := ML-DSA.Sign( sk1, M', ctx=Domain )
          s2 := Trad.Sign( sk2, M' )

-      Since Composite ML-DSA incorporates the domain separator, which serves theh same purpose as the ML-DSA context string, the ML-DSA context string is the empty string.
+      The Domain is used as the context separator for the ML-DSA.Sign component.

       If either ML-DSA.Sign() or Trad.Sign() return an error, then this process must return an error.